TrueLevelSA/parity-dev-chain/parity_docker/README.md

 > (and have no new code on the TL parity fork), you can restart from here
 - Start containers:
   `start_dockers.sh $NUMBER_NODES`
+- Launch parity:
+  `start_parity_config.sh`
+- Generate accounts that match the pregenerated ones:
+  `generate_validators_and_accounts.sh`
 - Update config files for parity using the pregenerated stuff and start parity:
   `update_parity_config.sh`
-- Generate accounts that match the pregenerated ones:
-  `generate_validators_and_accounts.sh`
 - Get the dockers ips and connect them:
   - `get_ips.sh`
   - `connect_nodes.py --layout ring docker_ips.txt`